optimizely/optimizely-edge-agent/README.md

-# Hybrid Edge Serverless Agent
+# Optimizely Edge Agent

 ## Introduction

-Welcome to the Hybrid Edge Serverless Agent repository.
+Welcome to the Optimizely Edge Agent repository.
 This project leverages the power of edge computing to perform A/B testing directly at the edge, reducing dependency on central servers and enhancing the efficiency of content delivery.
-The Hybrid Edge Serverless Agent, developed by Optimizely, is designed to be a comprehensive, ready-to-deploy solution that incorporates caching, cookie management, visitor ID creation and management, with persistence.
+The Optimizely Edge Agent is designed to be a comprehensive, ready-to-deploy solution that incorporates caching, cookie management, visitor ID creation and management, with persistence.
 This repository contains the code and documentation necessary to implement and manage the edge worker for your A/B testing needs.

 ## Features